Snack Smarter Schoolwide

 Students!
 Here are some things you can do to get things going!

 Start by using the School Snacking Investigation Checklist (SSI).
 This will give you a sense of the current options for snacks and a la carte foods and beverages that students can purchase.
 Next, have the team look for ways to improve the nutritional quality of your school’s snack options.
-Think about how many students you'll need to gather the information and then recruit them — begin with students who are already on the Fuel Up to Play 60 team!
+Think about how many students you'll need to gather the information and then recruit them — begin with those who are already on the Fuel Up to Play 60 team!

 Survey students to find out which nutritious snack options they would most enjoy at school-sponsored events, and what healthful options might make successful fundraisers — like selling unbuttered popcorn or fruit slices.
 Use the results to promote more healthful choices to students, parents and teachers, and work with your Program Advisor to make those choices permanently available at school!